yjp20/prism/docs/guides/multiple-documents.md

 ## Testing the cluster

-If you used `nginx.conf` configuration provided in this document, you should now have two endpoints available:
+If you used `Caddyfile` configuration provided in this document, you should now have two endpoints available:

 ```
 1. http://localhost:8080/app_1